Restaurant and catering start-up checklist

 Designing and setting up your restaurant or catering business

-Whether you build your business from the ground up or you plan to buy an existing one, you need to have a very organized, functional set-up.
-From the appetizers you serve, to the supplies you require, you will need to have every detail in place.
-Significant time and attention to detail will be needed for setting up your food service business, transporting your food, and kitchen and menu requirements.
+Whether you build your business from the ground up or plan to buy an existing one, you need to have a very organized, functional setup.
+From the appetizers you serve, to the supplies you need, you will need to have every detail in place.
+Significant time and attention to detail will be needed for setting up your food service business, transporting your food, as well as your kitchen and menu requirements.